Mayor Jeff Grayzel

 In 2007 Jeff Grayzel became the first Democrat to be elected to the Morris Township Committee since 1973.
 When he won the 2018 election, Jeff finally became a member of the majority party on the Committee instead of the lone Democrat, and in 2019 he became Morris Township’s first Democratic mayor.
-He is the only Democrat in Morris Township ever to be elected to a second term, and now a third term.
-Jeff currently serves as Deputy Mayor.
+Jeff's third term was as Deputy Mayor and now serves as Mayor.

 Jeff had a long career at Bristol-Myers Squibb with experience in system design, marketing, and international business development.
 He is now president of a private medical device development firm.
 He holds bachelor’s degrees in both economics and operations research from Cornell University and a master’s degree in industrial engineering from Columbia University.